vuanhduc/docs/docs/developer/goal.md

 delivery flow.
 In short, an SDM allows you to set **goals** on as a response to an event, for example a push.

-Goals can also be observational in nature; for example, listening to a build and exporting data about its result and duration to a third party system.
+Goals can be completed by an SDM or elsewhere; for example, the SDM can recognize that a goal is complete when a build finishes in an external system.

 The goals set on a push don't need to be the same every time.
 Unlike the static pipelines you may be used to, with Atomist the delivery flow is not necessarily the same